 The historic town of Guanajuato and the adjacent mines are even listed as one of Mexico’s 35 UNESCO World Heritage Sites.
 Guanajuato is recognized by UNESCO for its signature architecture, silver mines, and deep history.
 (Read the full description: here.)

-After three trips to Guanajuato and even a monthlong stay, it has easily become one of our favorite places in Mexico.
+After three trips to Guanajuato and even a monthlong stay, it has easily become one of our favorite places to travel in Mexico.
 And we’ve found it to be a fairly underrated travel destination in Mexico too.

-During our visits, we noticed many Mexicans flocking here to experience all the many things to do in Guanajuato.
+During our visits, we noticed many Mexicans flocking here to experience the many things to do in Guanajuato.
 Yet with only a trickle of international travelers around, it’s clear that Guanajuato is not firmly on the global tourist trail like other popular Mexico destinations.

-It’s possible to experience most of these things to do within Guanajuato within a few days.
+It’s possible to experience most of these things to do in Guanajuato within a few days.
 We suggest staying for a minimum of two nights to try to pack it all in.
 Although a longer stay will better allow travelers to deeply discover all the best things to do in Guanajuato that are reviewed throughout this travel guide.

 Best Things To Do in Guanajuato Mexico